SpitfireGG/HyprNix/README.md

     *   Any user-specific overrides or settings not handled by the common modules.
 4.  **`modules/`** contain the actual configurations for programs and system features.
 These modules are designed to be imported by any host or user configuration, promoting reusability.
 5.  **`files/`** (if added) is where static files referenced by your modules (like a custom `init.lua` for Neovim if not using Nixvim exclusively, or config files for programs not fully supported by Home Manager modules) would live.
 They are then linked or included by the relevant modules.

-This structure separates machine-specific, user-specific, and reusable configuration logic, making the setup clear, maintainable, and easy to extend.

 ---